kang-cao-corgi/coj/notes.md

 Vietnam and Iraq for glory of America??? bad example
 - (2022.5.7) is it bad example?
 - (2023.5.13) USA went to vietnam not for the love of vietnam people (but for the glory of America?), saving man is just a side effect
+- (2024.5.11) hmm still feel the same, not a good example but understood the point

 ---